KoljaB/TurnVoice/README.md

 # TurnVoice

-A command-line tool to replace voices in youtube videos.
-Can also translate.
+A command-line tool that replace voices in youtube videos and can also translate.

 ## Installation